Fiserv/banking-hub/docs/getting-started/before-you-start.md

 ## Generating Access Token

-An access token is used to authenticate your API build and allows you to use the Fiserv APIs securely. **API key** and **API secret** values obtained from the Workspace are required to generate an access token.
+An access token is used to authenticate your API build and allows you to use the Fiserv APIs securely. **API key** and **API secret** obtained from the Workspace are required to generate an access token.

 Use the API mentioned below to generate an access token using Postman.